How to remove and control Tropical Spiderwort? - Spiderwort invasive management

 Do you know how you grow these tropical spiderworts in your yard?
 If not, then let me explain to you the procedure, following are the steps that need to be followed:

-Step 1- Firstly, you have to choose a one-inch piece of the stem which should consist of one leaf at least.
+Step 1- First, you have to choose a one-inch piece of the stem consisting of one leaf at least.

-Step 2- Now, put the cutting side down in fresh potting soil or you can even put the cuttings in any container as per your choice for the root process before planting it.
+Step 2- Now, put the cutting side down in fresh potting soil or put the cuttings in any container as per your choice for the root process before planting it.

 Step 3- Make sure to water the cutting regularly.

-Step 4- After a few weeks, you will notice that it is growing.
+Step 4- After a few weeks, you will notice their growth.

-Step 5- Now you can put the seedlings in the container in which you want to keep them.
+Step 5- Now you can put the seedlings in the container.

 How to care for Tropical Spiderwort?

 There are many examples in the horticultural world where a common name is associated with more than one type of plant, as is the case with the houseplant we call spiderwort or spider weed.
-This unique name is used to refer to several different plant species in the genus Tradescantia, which includes at least 75 different perennial herbs.
+This unique name is refered to several different plant species in the genus Tradescantia, which includes at least 75 different perennial herbs.
 Let us know how to take care of them:

 For more such plant related-articles, you may also read, Fairy Duster Plants – How to propagate and care for Calliandra eriophylla Fairy Duster plants?